-Do your homework.
+- Do your homework.
 Before ordering flowers, jewelry or any other gifts for Mother’s Day, check out the company’s BBB Business Review at www.bbb.org.
-This is a great way to help prevent disappointment with the product or customer service.
-You should also ask for recommendations from trusted family and friends.
-Deal only with companies that list a verifiable street address with their phone number.
+This is a great way to help prevent disappointment with a product or customer service.

-Allow time for shipping and delivery.
+- Allow time for shipping and delivery.
 Check with the retailer or website to be certain that you have allowed enough time for delivery.
-Make sure that this date is specified clearly and is guaranteed when you order.
-If you order ahead of time, delivery and other charges will be less than last-minute or overnight shipping.
-Some florists offer discounts for deliveries a couple of days before a major holiday, since that helps them deal with the rush.
+Make sure that this date is specified clearly and guaranteed when you order, especially last minute.

-Have a back-up plan.
+- Have a back-up plan.
 Make sure you understand the store's guarantee.
 Find out how customer complaints are handled and what recourse you will have if the arrangement is not satisfactory.
-It’s best to use a credit card when ordering online because you can dispute charges, if the vendor doesn’t come through.
-Charges made on a debit card are the same as cash and you have no recourse through your bank if there is a problem.
+It’s best to use a credit card when ordering online, because you can dispute charges if the vendor doesn’t come through.

-Make sure the business has your correct information.
+- Make sure the business has your information.
 When it comes to flower delivery, there are times when delivery instructions need to be confirmed or a delivery driver needs additional directions.
-Make sure the florist has an accurate call-back phone number to help ensure your mom gets what you expect.
-Don’t forget to ask for a written receipt for the order you place, including the price, what was ordered, time of delivery and location.
+Making sure the florist has a call-back phone number or your cell phone to help them make sure your mom gets what you expect.

 About the BBB System

 BBB is an unbiased organization that sets and upholds high standards for fair and honest business behavior.
 Businesses that earn BBB accreditation contractually agree and adhere to the organization’s high standards of ethical business behavior.
-BBB provides objective advice, free business BBB Reliability ReportsTM and charity BBB Wise Giving ReportsTM, and educational information on topics affecting marketplace trust.
+BBB provides objective advice, free BBB Business Reviews and BBB Wise Giving ReportsTM, and educational information on topics affecting marketplace trust.
 To further promote trust, BBB also offers complaint and dispute resolution support for consumers and businesses when there is difference in viewpoints.
 The first BBB was founded in 1912.
-Today, 116 BBBs serve communities across the U.S. and Canada, evaluating and monitoring more than 4 million local and national businesses and charities.
+Today, 114 BBBs serve communities across the U.S. and Canada, evaluating and monitoring more than 4 million local and national businesses and charities.
 Please visit www.bbb.org for more information about the BBB System.